 The intake process includes each of these steps:

 - You will be placed in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- Firstly, you will have to answer some simple questions, such as what is your legal name, street address, birth date and an emergency contact person.
+- Firstly, you will have to answer some simple questions, such as what your legal name is, street address, birth date and an emergency contact person.